-The Office of Policy and Planning was created to enhance TDEC's capacity to conduct short and long term environmental policy research and analysis, implement strategic planning and process management initiatives and perform Title VI and Environmental Justice functions that are necessary to fulfill the Department's mission.
+The Office of Policy and Planning was created to enhance TDEC's capacity to conduct short and long term environmental policy research and analysis, implement strategic planning initiatives and perform Title VI and Environmental Justice functions that are necessary to fulfill the Department's mission.
 The Policy Office works collaboratively within the Department and with other state Departments to implement strategic initiatives and identify innovative, cost effective opportunities for state government to enhance the quality of life for Tennessee citizens and natural environments.
 The Policy Office also works to engage federal, state and local government agencies as well as non-governmental organizations and the academic and business community to exchange views on matters relevant to environmental policy.

 The Department is continually preparing for and responding to a variety of complex issues and challenges when it comes to safeguarding human health, protecting the environment, conserving natural resources and managing an award-winning state park system for Tennessee.
 The Policy Office assists in this endeavor by examining legacy, current and emerging issues that cut across environmental media, the Department's divisions and programs, geographic locations, and political jurisdictions.
 Through independent and comprehensive research and analysis, the Policy Office provides option alternatives and policy recommendations for the Department.

 The Policy Office coordinates with Divisions within the Bureaus of Environment and Parks and Conservation to respond to requests for review and comment on NEPA documents for proposed projects within Tennessee that trigger requirements pursuant to the National Environmental Policy Act.
 This process is currently being reviewed and streamlined.
 More information concerning NEPA review requests can be found on TDEC's NEPA webpage.